Patented Medicine Prices Review Board Rules of Practice and Procedure

 (3) For the purpose of ensuring the fair and expeditious conduct of any proceeding, the Board may vary, supplement or dispense with any requirement set out in these Rules.

 6 (1) In relation to any proceeding, the Board may

 (a) receive any evidence that it considers appropriate;

-(b) take notice of facts that may be judicially noticed and of any generally recognized scientific or technical facts, information or opinions concerning patented medicines;
+(b) take notice of facts that may be judicially noticed and of any generally recognized scientific or technical facts, information or opinions concerning patented or protected medicines;

 (c) add parties at any stage of the proceeding;